This Checklist Can Help You Implement a Successful Sub-Contract Friction Welding Program

-- Friction Welding is a highly specialized process.
+- Friction welding is a highly specialized manufacturing process.
 Make sure that you have full-time experts on the job.

 - Handset manual controls can introduce variables into the process that prevent repeatability from lot to lot over time.

 - A system must prevent non-compliant parts from entering the product stream.
-Lockouts on machines that detect a material or procedural fault are essential to making this happen.
+Lockouts on machines that detect a material or procedural fault during weld cycles are essential to making this happen.

-- Do they understand the effect of heat in materials, so that pre-heating, cooling, stress relieving and other heat treat processes are properly applied?
+Do they understand the affect of heat in materials, metal combinations, so that pre-heating, cooling, stress relieving and other heat treat processes are properly applied?